janis-commerce/mongodb/README.md

 - order `Object`: Sets the sorting criteria of the matched documents, for example: `{ myField: 'asc', myOtherField: 'desc' }`
 - limit `Number`: Sets the page size when fetching documents.
 Defaults to the limit of the constructor.
 - page `Number`: Sets the current page to retrieve.
 - filters `Object|Array<Object>`: Sets the criteria to match documents.
 An object means AND operation between multiple filters.
 An array mean an OR operation.
 See examples [below](#filters).
+When is used with `group` works like sql standard "having"

+- group `Object`: Set the criteria to group documents.

 Parameters example:
 ```js